Stockton Street Tunnel

-The Stockton Street Tunnel is a tunnel in San Francisco, California, and carries its namesake street underneath a section of Nob Hill near Chinatown for about three blocks.
-The south portal is located just shy of Bush Street, which is about two blocks to the north of Union Square.
-The north portal is located just to the south of the Sacramento Street intersection.
+The Stockton Street Tunnel is a tunnel in San Francisco, California, which carries its namesake street underneath a section of Nob Hill near Chinatown for about three blocks.
+It was opened in 1914.
+The south portal is located at Bush Street, which is about two blocks to the north of Union Square.
+The north portal is located at the Sacramento Street intersection.